gahlberg/cloud-instance-metadata-test-tools/README.md

 # cloud-instance-metadata-test-tools
 Here are some very useful Python Scripts to test cloud instances for the very well known open meta-data service vulnerability within AWS and other Cloud Providers.
 So what we have is a very simple python proxy server (proxy-server.py) to expose the AWS meta-data service, and the (get-info.py) for retrieving parameters like hostname, IP address, and MAC address through an EC2 instance.

-***Note: That the prerequisites are to install python-pip and git; AND subsequentially the "requests" and "flask" python modules via PIP install.
-Also,the examples here will be different in regards to your environment, with names IPs, i have them stated here just for reference purposes.***
+***Note: That the prerequisites on a Linux-AMI Instance are to install python-pip and git; AND subsequentially the "requests" and "flask" python modules via PIP install.
+Also,the examples here will be different in regards to your EC2 environment, with names IPs, etc., what is listed here is just for reference.***

 ### INSTALLATION STEPS FOR a Linux-AMI Instance within EC2:
 	[ec2-user@ip-172.31.x.x ~]$ sudo yum install git -y